Parmer Lane vs Kathy Caraway: Pflugerville ISD vs Round Rock ISD

 Which School Fits You?

-You might lean toward Parmer Lane if:
+You might lean toward Parmer Lane Elementary if:

-You might lean toward Caraway if:
+You might lean toward Kathy Caraway Elementary if:

 Frequently Asked Questions

-What school district are Parmer Lane and Caraway in?
+What district is Parmer Lane Elementary in?

 Ready to Find Your Home?